 In Romania, universities such as G T Popa University of Medicine and Pharmacy in Iasi has also decided to shut down until the end of March and provide online lessons in the meantime.
 This measure may be prolonged depending on how the situation progresses in Romania.

 Similar measures have also been taken in Latvia at our partner university Riga Stradins University.
 On 12 March the Latvian Crisis Management Council decided to suspend in-person teaching at all educational institutions.
 From 13 March to 14 April all education will be conducted only remotely.

-What Does This Mean For Students Currently Studying Abroad?
+What Does This Mean For Students Studying At European Medical Schools?

 “Unprecedented situations” called so by Prof. Dr. Slavcho Tomov of Pleven Medical University.
 He goes onto say “A micro-organism tested the world, Bulgaria and our alma mater.
 Emergency situation means creating new rules – order of self-discipline, of selflessness, of courage, but also of humility, of patience and humanity.
 I am convinced that united we will manage because we all strongly believe, hope, love and work for a common cause!”

 It is not known how long this extraordinary pandemic will last, not just for European medical schools but for the world.
 A state of emergency in Bulgaria has not been declared since the second world war.